giellalt/lang-liv/verbs-affixes-fst-src.md

 ### Indicative present

 **LEXICON INDPRSSG1-STEM =
 * INDPRSSG1 ;
 * INDPRSSG2 ;
- * INDPRSSG3 ; these three lexica point to lexica with the actual suffixes.
+* INDPRSSG3 ;suffixes. these three lexica point to lexica with the actual suffixes.